uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 {panel end}

 Computer screens are divided into a grid of tiny squares called {glossary-link term="pixel"}pixels{glossary-link end}.
-These pixels can each show a different colour, and because they are so small when we look at a screen we don't see the individual pixels, instead we see them blend together into an image.
+These pixels can each show a different colour, and because they are so small we don't see the individual pixels on a screen – instead we see them blend together into an image.
 If you look very, very closely at a computer or TV screen (especially older ones) then you might be able to see these individual pixels.

 The digits stored in the computer tell each of these pixels what colour they should be and when they should change colour, which means computers can turn a bunch of random looking binary digits into all the beautiful images we see on our screens.